sammysmart95/React-Native-Navigation/README.md

 * run `yarn start`
 * run ios or android app

-## Pull Requests
+## Contribution
-Feel free to open pull requests before you've finished your code or tests.
-Opening your pull request soon will allow others to comment on it sooner.
-A checklist of things to remember when making a feature:
+Feel free to make contributions to this project.
+It's really simple
+* Fork the project.
+* Each new feature or correction must be a PR.
-* Write tests if applicable
+* Write tests if applicable.
-* Note important changes in the commit
-* Update the README file if needed
+* Update the README file in details if needed . and that's it, your PR will be merged! thank in advance, lets make this awesome :)
-* Update the documentation if needed

 ## Documentation
 * See more on [React Navigation](https://reactnavigation.org/docs/getting-started)